cind/nnUNet-PVS-ADNI/README.md

 An example script is provided in this repository under `inference_ex.sh`.

 ## 5. Problems?
-If there are any issues with running this model, please contact xxx.
+If there are any issues with running this model, please contact serenatang@berkeley.edu.